 They also offer a short 15-minute tour of their winery every day between 17:00 to 18:00.

 #6 Explore the town of Supetar

 Whether you’re staying in Bol or Supetar itself, this town should be explored!

 Situated on the northern coast, visitors coming from Split will first step foot in Supetar.
-This is where the ferry arrives on Brač.
-It’s more than just a transport hub though!
+This is where the ferry arrives in Brač.
+It’s more than just a transport hub, though!

 There aren’t any specific must-do things to do in Supetar.
 It’s more somewhere that you simply get lost in, stumble across little boutiques and take a seat in a coffee shop.